DTJF/libpruio/src/doc/_1_features.md

   changed when the \Proj code is running.
 The later needs admin privileges.

-For a customized overlay adapt the source code, compile and execute it:
+In order to create a customized overlay adapt the source code, compile and execute it:

 - Use dts_custom.bas for overlays with fixed pinmuxing, or